james-stevens/handshake-bridge/README.md

 ## References

-If you are unfamiliar with the cponcept & practice of signing the ROOT zone yourself, [this is](https://dnsworkshop.de/local-augmented-root-zone.html) an excellent reference.
+If you are unfamiliar with the concept & practice of signing the ROOT zone with your own keys, [this is](https://dnsworkshop.de/local-augmented-root-zone.html) an excellent reference.

 And (here is)[https://www.cloudflare.com/dns/dnssec/how-dnssec-works/] an excellent